HardisonCo/.github/international/uganda/ug-health/hms-skl/index.md

 ## Integration Points

-This document outlines how HMS-SKL is integrated with ug_Health systems in Uganda.
+This document outlines how HMS-SKL is integrated with ug-health systems in Uganda.